 LBS prides itself on the global focus of its graduate programs.
-MBA students can take advantage of London’s role as an international business capital—nine Fortune 500 companies are headquartered in the city—and participate in exchanges with other global business schools during their course.
+MBA students can take advantage of London’s role as an international business capital—10 Fortune 500 companies are headquartered in the city—and participate in exchanges with other global business schools during their course.

-The MBA at LBS is evidently a worthwhile investment, as the MBA employment for the Class of 2023 shows.
+The MBA at LBS is evidently a worthwhile investment, as the MBA employment report for the graduating Class of 2023 shows.
 The mean graduate salary in 2023 was $120,238, and the finance and consulting industries saw even higher average starting salaries.

 This diversity in industries is also reflected in a list of notable alumni from LBS.
 Previous graduates include Savio Kwan, former COO of Alibaba, and Tim Kopra, a retired NASA astronaut.

-But what does the LBS MBA Class of 2025 look like?
+But what does the LBS MBA Class of 2026 look like?
 Here’s our breakdown.

-Overview of the LBS Class of 2025
+Overview of the LBS Class of 2026

-Impressive diversity is also apparent in the nationalities of students in the Class of 2025.
-A total of 63 nationalities are represented in the MBA, and 94% of the class are international students.
+Impressive diversity is also apparent in the nationalities of students in the Class of 2026.
+A total of 65 nationalities are represented in the MBA, and 90% of the class are international students.

-Where LBS MBA Students Come From
+Where LBS MBA students come from

 The Women in Business Club at LBS ensures that women feel empowered during their degrees, and the Club hosts workshops and networking events to improve personal development for women on LBS programs.